2009 imprisonment of American journalists by North Korea: Return and aftermath

 After being released from custody by the North Koreans, Lee and Ling were flown back to Los Angeles with Clinton and his delegation in a Boeing 737 owned by Hollywood producer and Clinton friend Steve Bing's company Shangri-La Entertainment.
 They landed at Bob Hope Airport on August 5, shortly before 6:00 a.m. local time (UTC−7), where they were met by family and friends, as well as Al Gore.
 Ling spoke to the media, where she confirmed that they had not been sent to a hard labor camp, yet they lived in fear of being sent to one.

 Laura Ling spoke at the airport.
-In addition to thanking President Obama, President Clinton and Secretary Clinton, Vice President Gore, their loved ones, and others, she stated:
+In addition to thanking Obama, Bill Clinton and Hillary Clinton, Vice President Gore, their loved ones, and others, she stated:

 Thirty hours ago, Euna Lee and I were prisoners in North Korea.
 We feared that at any moment we could be sent to a hard labor camp, and, then, suddenly, were told that we were going to a meeting.
 We were taken to a location and when we walked through the doors, we saw standing before us President Bill Clinton.
 We were shocked but we knew instantly in our hearts that the nightmare of our lives was finally coming to an end and now we stand here home and free ...
 We are very grateful that we were granted amnesty by the government of North Korea, and we are so happy to be home, and we are just so anxious right now to be able to spend some quiet, private time getting reacquainted with our families.
 Thank you so much.